abboudl/Chik-p/1-Cloud-Resource-Provisioning-Stage/readme.md

 **Important:** the scripts in this repository provision the hardware and cloud resources that services such as CTFd, Nginx, and HaProxy rely on, BUT they do not deploy these services themselves.
 A deployment guide for each of these services is provided in later stages.

 ## Prerequisites

-### Initial Setup Steps
 Ensure you have successfully completed all objectives in **0-Initial-Setup-Stage**.
-Most importantly, `~/.ssh/ansible` must have been created and the GCloud Service Account should have been activated using `0-admin-account-setup.sh`.
+Most importantly, `~/.ssh/ansible` and `~/.ssh/ansible.pub` must have been created and the GCloud Service Account should have been activated using `0-admin-account-setup.sh`.

-You can check is the which Gcloud service account is active using:
+You can check which Gcloud service account is active using:
 ```
 gcloud config list
 ```

 ## Script Organization

-Each script describes a modular logical component in a traditional CTF environment including:
+Each script in the Cloud Resource Provisioning Stage describes a modular logical component in a traditional CTF environment including:
 1. **The Network Component**: provisions a virtual private cloud (VPC) network, subnets, basic firewall rules, DNS zones, etc. This is the base component for all other scripts.
 Implemented by: `1-build-network-component.sh`.
 2. **The VPN Componet**: provisions resources associated with a VPN gateway such as the Wireguard host providing administrators access to the environment.
 Implemented by: `2-build-vpn-component.sh`.
 3. **The Scoreboard Component**: provisions resources associated with the CTF scoreboard and file-based challenges (as opposed to hosted challenges) such as the CTFd host and the Nginx proxy.
 Implemented by: `3-build-scoreboard-component.sh`.